 Low bone density (sometimes called osteopenia) is a decrease in thickness, or density, in bones.
 That means the bones become thinner and weaker.
-It is much more common in women than in men.
-It is an early form of osteoporosis, a condition in which the bones are so thin and weak that they can break easily.
+It is more common in women than in men.

-Osteopenia doesn't cause any symptoms.
+Low bone density doesn't cause any symptoms.
 It's usually found with a type of X-ray called a bone density test.
-Osteopeniameans that your bone density result (T-score) is below normal if it has a minus sign in front of it.
+Your bone density result (T-score) is below normal if it has a minus sign in front of it.

 Things that increase your risk include:

-There are things you can do to slow down osteopenia and prevent osteoporosis.
+There are things you can do to help prevent osteoporosis.
 Certain lifestyle changes will help slow the loss of bone density.

-Prescription medicines are available for treating bone thinning.
+Prescription medicines are available for treating low bone density.
 But these are more often used to treat osteoporosis.

 Go to https://www.healthwise.net/patientEd

-Enter M898 in the search box to learn more about "Learning About Osteopenia".
+Enter M898 in the search box to learn more about "Learning About Low Bone Density".